A Modern Full Stack REST Application

 docker-compose up

 Congrats!
 You are now on your way to implementing a fintech banking as a service application.
 Kinda like...BaaS...Ok ok.
 Thank you for viewing.
-Feel free to reach out to me on my social, or connect via LinkedIn.
 Have a wonderful day!